Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

 You can use this procedure to display all incoming references to cancellations and chargebacks from a payment service provider.
 You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
 In addition, if applicable, you can manually change the status of a transaction to *void* to clear the database.

-If everything works fine with the posting of a cancellation and chargeback, you do not need to monitor the *Cancellations and Chargebacks* menu entry.
+If everything works fine with the posting of a cancellation and chargeback, you do not need to monitor the *Cancellations and chargebacks* menu entry.

 ## Check cancellations and chargeback transaction